-May 1st is National College Decision Day for college bound high school seniors.
+May 1st is National College Decision Day for college-bound high school seniors.
 It is the day when students commit to a college and send in their deposits to hold their college spot.
 That’s step one in the journey of paying for college.

 Congratulations on making this hard decision and finding the right college fit!
-Here at PayForED, we know how hard it is to narrow down the criteria of right environment, academics, and affordability.
+Here at PayForED, we know how hard it is to narrow down the criteria of the right environment, academics, and affordability.
 Now that your decision has been made, it is time to celebrate and take a deep breath.
-It might also be the time to buy that college gear, so that you can proudly announce this college decision!
+It might also be the time to buy that college gear so that you can proudly announce this college decision!

 - Respond to your offer of admissions – make sure you understand the financial aid award letter!

-- Submit your non-refundable deposit
+- Submit your non-refundable deposit.

-- Decide on housing and food service by signing the service contract
+- Decide on housing and food service by signing the service contract.

 - Check your new college email and student portal regularly.
 Include your parents in the correspondence sent to you.
 The colleges expect students to take ownership, not the parents.

 - Confirm FAFSA was submitted to properly structure debt.